 Checks might be made whether staff were provided with the right training, supervision and support.
 Whilst this does not condone deliberate intentions of abuse, prevention strategies to reduce the risk of it occurring again to the adult or other people should be considered.
-People who are known perpetrators of domestic violence may benefit from Domestic Violence Prevention Programmes (see South Tyneside Domestic Abuse Perpetrators Programme)
+People who are known perpetrators of domestic abuse may benefit from Domestic Abuse Perpetrators Programmes (see South Tyneside Domestic Abuse Perpetrators Programme).

 When considering action for people who abuse, prevention and action to safeguard adults should work in tandem.